AutopsyTurvy/JavaScript2-CapChat-kitty-Alice-Case/README.md

 -- Login/ register

 Should be able to register, first and foremost- this will create a profile for the user.
-Login should be able to do similar, but
+Login should be able to do similar, but with a previously registered email and name etc.